savashn/ecewo-docs/src/content/docs/docs/authentication.md

 In these examples, session is stored in memory, but you can store them in the database if you prefer.

-If you store them in the memory, you will use `free_session()` API for rare operations like logout. ecewo will free the expired sessions when a new session is created.
+If you store them in the memory, you will use `free_session()` API for rare operations like logout.
+Ecewo will free the expired sessions when a new session is created.

 But if you prefer storing the sessions in a database, you may free the session from memory right after you create and insert it into the database.